How To Insulate A Metal Building

 - A utility knife

-Reflective tape used to keep the insulation layers in place or patch reflective insulation.
-It is effective in high and low temperature extremes such as sub-zero cold, dry or tropical temperatures.
+Reflective tape is used to seal the seams of the insulation.
+Sealing seams improves insulation performance.
+The tape is effective in high and low temperature extremes such as sub-zero cold, dry or tropical temperatures.
 It creates a vapor barrier and can help improve the effectiveness of insulation.
 Unlike traditional duct tape, it is UV-resistant, does not delaminate or break down over time, and offers easy application and superior performance.

 Double sided tape keeps the insulation from blowing during the installment process and helps attach insulation to the surface and seal seams.

-Super Metal Sealant is used to attach insulation to any surface including steel, aluminum, pained metals, galvalume, wood, fiberglass, fiber-reinforced plastic and concrete.
-It acts immediately to hold insulation up on a vertical surface without the need for fasteners such as nails or staples.
+Super Metal Sealant is used to attach insulation and metal pins to virtually any surface including steel, aluminum, pained metals, galvalume, wood, fiberglass, fiber-reinforced plastic and concrete.

-New Install Roof And Wall Insulation Over Purlins
+1. New Install Roof And Wall - Installing Over Framing

 - Apply double-sided tape on the top of the purlins to prevent insulation from blowing in the wind.